Frequently Asked Questions – Access

 All projects are subjected to a technical review by the HRZ/HPC team.

-If a project proposal is not sufficiently clear (ie. in terms of job sizes and runtimes), we wil contact the PM and ask for clarification or modification.
+If a project proposal is not sufficiently clear (ie. in terms of job sizes and runtimes), we will contact the PoC and ask for clarification or modification.

 After the TR has been completed successfully, “Small” projects are started immediately.

-NHR-Normal and NHR-Large projects are then scrutinized scientifically by (external) HPC experts from the field of the project.
+NHR-Normal and NHR-Large projects are then reviewed scientifically by (external) HPC experts from the field of the project.

 Based on these reviews, the steering committee (Resource Allocation Board) approves (or denies) the proposal and assigns the resources, either as requested or in reduced form.